 3. Place the Stringer Pocket on the Bottom Limb End

 If the stringer features two pockets, the bigger one should go over your bottom limb.
-It should enclose the tiny string loop and keep it firmly in place in the slot.
+It should enclose the tiny string loop and keep it firmly in the slot.
+Put a rubber band across the string loop if it does not seem secure.

 4. Attach the Saddle or Small Pocket to the Top Limb

-Place the saddle from one end of the stringer around the upper limb and slightly beneath the string loop.
+If the stringer contains two pockets, place the tiny pocket over the top limb end.
+Also, place the saddle from one end of the stringer around the upper limb and slightly beneath the string loop.

-Place the saddle around 3 inches above the end, directly under the string loop.
+Now, Place the saddle around 3 inches above the end, directly under the string loop.
 Certain saddles may be fixed across your bow, while others must be held in place by you.

 Use your non-dominant arm to hold your bow grip.
 Hold it straight with your dominant arm near your top limb, securing the loosened string loop.